 2023

-The 2023 Prize will be awarded to Professor Albert S. “Pete” Kyle.
-He will be honored for his research on market microstructure based on his paper, Continuous Auctions and Insider Trading (Econometrica, 1985).
-The Prize will be presented at the Jacobs Levy Center’s conference on September 22, 2023 at the New York Marriott Marquis.
+The 2023 Prize was awarded to Professor Albert S. “Pete” Kyle.
+He was honored for his research on market microstructure based on his paper, Continuous Auctions and Insider Trading (Econometrica, 1985).
+The Prize was presented at the Jacobs Levy Center’s conference on September 22, 2023 at the New York Marriott Marquis.
 Learn more